Get your team started in minutes

 • You are integrating security into the current cluster.

-• You are migrating workloads to cloud platforms such as Azure Kubernetes Service (AKS), AWS EKS, or Google Kubernetes Engine (GKE) and want to do it securely.
+• You are relocating workloads to cloud platforms such as Azure Kubernetes Service (AKS), AWS EKS, or Google Kubernetes Engine (GKE) and crave to do it securely.

-Do it as quickly as you can.
-Getting identity and access right the first time avoids a lot of headaches down the line.
+Do it as rapidly as you can.
+Getting similarity and access right the first time avoids a lot of headaches down the line.

-Here's what you'll be working with in this template, spelled out simply:
+Here's what you'll be operating with in this template, spelled out simply:

 • Kubernetes Service Cluster – Your primary system where workloads execute.